switchensemble/switchensemble.github.io/_posts/concerts-2016/2016-09-25-kent-state-residency.md

   zip: 44243
 program:
   - composer: Alex Mincek
-    title: Pendulum III
+    title: Pendulum III (2009)
   - composer: Jonathan Harvey
-    title: Tombeau de Messiaen
+    title: Tombeau de Messiaen (1994)
   - composer: Jason Thorpe Buchanan
-    title: "Second Study for Alto Saxophone, Video, and Electronics: pulp"
+    title: "Second Study for Alto Saxophone, Video, and Electronics: pulp (2015)"
   - composer: Eric Wubbels
-    title: this is this is this is
+    title: this is this is this is (2010)
 ---